Skip to main content

 Layer hydration.

-This layering creates a cushion of moisture that holds water in, even as humidity drops outside.
+Begin with a lightweight serum, then seal it in with a richer moisturizer.
+This layering creates a cushion of moisture that slows water loss, even as outdoor humidity continues to drop.

 Protect from wind.

-Cool winds can irritate the skin’s surface, especially around the cheeks and chin.
+Cool autumn winds can irritate the skin’s surface, especially around the cheeks and chin.
+A scarf, a slightly richer moisturizer, or a barrier cream provides a simple layer of protection during time outdoors.

 Stay hydrated inside and out.